davidegirardi/zos-pivoting/README.md

 Enjoy your local shell.

 ## Future Steps
-* Update this readme
-* Automate running custom sshd server on the target to get full socks proxy (-R)
 * Automate the pivoting by parsing the output of netstat/NETSTAT and:
     - ssh -R
     - ssh -L